High Protein Veggies That You Should Add In Your Daily Meal

 Various forms to consume Green Leafy Vegetables- It is a versatile vegetable and can be used in smoothies, salads, sandwiches and even in curry form.

-As in childhood or even now, its taste might not be heartening but its nutrient content has given it a place in some of the most exotic, gourmet menus.
+As in childhood or even now, its taste might not be heartening but it is nutrient content has given it a place in some of the most exotic, gourmet menus.

 These are cruciferous vegetables of the same class as of cabbage and are good sources of protein, fiber, minerals, and vitamins.